Bleach (manga): Production

 The concept for Bleach originated from Tite Kubo's interest in depicting a shinigami (Soul Reaper) wearing a kimono, which became the foundational design for the Soul Reapers in the series.
 An initial concept featured Soul Reapers using guns, leading to the working title "Snipe"; this one-shot was published in Akamaru Jump in 2000.
 The title was changed last-minute to reflect the introduction of swords, though the initial announcement still used "Snipe."
 Subsequent title considerations included "Black"—a reference to the Soul Reapers' attire—which Kubo rejected as too generic.
 "White" was also considered, but he ultimately chose "Bleach" for its association with the color white and because it was less obvious.

 The series proposal was submitted to Weekly Shōnen Jump after the cancellation of Kubo's previous work, Zombiepowder., and was initially rejected.
 Manga artist Akira Toriyama later wrote a letter of encouragement to Kubo after reviewing the concept.
 Bleach was accepted for serialization in 2001 and was originally planned to run for no more than five years.
 Early story outlines did not include the hierarchical organization of the Soul Society but incorporated certain elements, such as Ichigo's Soul Reaper heritage, which were not introduced until the Arrancar arc.

 Kubo cited diverse influences for Bleach, including manga, music, architecture, film, and foreign languages.
-His interest in supernatural themes and monsters was inspired by Shigeru Mizuki's GeGeGe no Kitaro, while the focus on weaponry and combat drew from Masami Kurumada's Saint Seiya, a series he enjoyed in his youth.
+His interest in supernatural themes and monsters was inspired by Shigeru Mizuki's GeGeGe no Kitaro.
+The focus on weaponry and combat drew from Masami Kurumada's Saint Seiya, a series he enjoyed in his youth.
 Saint Seiyas use of Greek mythology also influenced Bleachs incorporation of mythological elements and themes of the afterlife.
 Although Kubo acknowledged cinematic influences on the action and narrative pacing, he did not cite specific films as direct references for fight scenes; he mentioned enjoying Snatch but denied using it as a model.

 The fight choreography was developed while listening to rock music, which helped Kubo establish a rhythmic flow for panel transitions and perspective shifts.
 He emphasized realistic injury depictions to enhance the visceral impact of combat and evoke empathy from readers.
 To break the monotony of illustrating extended action sequences, Kubo frequently inserted comedic interludes.
 Character design served as the primary driver for narrative development.
 When facing creative challenges or constructing new plotlines, Kubo often introduced large numbers of new characters or consulted earlier volumes for inspiration.
 He expressed a preference for characters whose appearances contrasted with their true natures, reflecting a personal interest in such contradictions.

-The series employed a multilingual naming scheme to differentiate its factions: Soul Reapers use terms from classical Japanese literature, Hollows and Arrancar adopted Spanish names, Fullbringers used English (often referencing rock music), and Quincies utilized German.
-This linguistic diversity reinforced the international scope of the series' settings and character identities.
+The series employed a multilingual naming scheme to differentiate its factions: Soul Reapers use terms from classical Japanese literature, Hollows, and Arrancar adopted Spanish names, Fullbringers used English (often referencing rock music), and Quincies utilized German.
+This linguistic diversity reinforced the international scope of the series's settings and character identities.